Menu

 INTRODUCTION

 Ultrasound within the field of gynecology has played an imperative role in the diagnosis of various conditions.
-Real time ultrasonography provides a useful adjunct to many minor gynecological procedures, including oocyte collection and embryo transfer in assisted reproductive technology (ART), aspiration of ovarian cysts or pelvic abscesses, insertion and removal of intrauterine devices and guiding endometrial biopsies.
-As such, advancement in technology of this non-invasive and cost-effective resource has enabled wider application of the modality across the speciality, with many gynecologists now skilled in carrying out the above procedures through office based ultrasound.
-However, the use of intraoperative ultrasound (IOUS) is not as widely reported in gynecological surgery, despite it being considerably implemented across other surgical specialties.
+Real-time ultrasonography provides a useful adjunct to many minor gynecological procedures, including oocyte collection and embryo transfer in assisted reproductive technology (ART), aspiration of ovarian cysts or pelvic abscesses, insertion and removal of intrauterine devices and guiding endometrial biopsies.
+As such, advancement in technology of this non-invasive and cost-effective resource has enabled wider application of the modality across the speciality, with many gynecologists now skilled in carrying out the above procedures through office-based ultrasound.
+However, the use of intraoperative ultrasound (IOUS) is not as widely reported in gynecological surgery, despite it being broadly implemented across other surgical specialties.

-IOUS was first pioneered by a general surgeon in 1979, whereby the diagnosis of biliary calculi was confirmed during cholecystectomy.1 It was particularly effective in the resection of hepatocellular carcinoma associated with cirrhosis, whereby lesions <5 cm identified during pre-assessment were missed intraoperatively in 50% of patients, due to the lesions being too small to be identified, or not palpable intraoperatively.2 Given that tumors as small as 3–5 mm can be detected by IOUS, the diagnostic modality is deemed to be more accurate at diagnosing metastasis when compared to computerized tomography (CT), percutaneous ultrasound and surgical exploration, with a sensitivity and specificity reported as more than 90% as an effective screening test.3,4,5 Furthermore, in 5–10% of surgeries performed during colorectal cancer surgery, IOUS identified new occult liver metastatic lesions.4,5,6 The ability for IOUS to determine the margins of cryosurgical ablation has further revolutionized the treatment of tumor deposits deemed previously unresectable.7 Consequently, approximately 30–50% of operations performed for the surgical management of hepatic tumors have been altered as a result of IOUS.8,9,10,11 In the 1980s, IOUS was also introduced during neurosurgery, with evidence suggesting that utilization of the tool depicted more accurate localization and characterization of intracranial masses.12 It has since also been used to resect pancreatic cancers, thyroid tumors and within breast surgery.13
+IOUS was pioneered by a general surgeon in 1979, when the diagnosis of biliary calculi was confirmed during cholecystectomy.1 It was particularly effective in the resection of hepatocellular carcinoma associated with cirrhosis, in which lesions < 5 cm identified during pre-assessment were missed intraoperatively in 50% of patients, due to the lesions being too small to be identified or not palpable intraoperatively.2 Given that tumors as small as 3–5 mm can be detected by IOUS, this modality is deemed to be more accurate at diagnosing metastasis than computerized tomography (CT), percutaneous ultrasound and surgical exploration, with sensitivities and specificities of greater than 90% in screening for liver metastasis in colorectal cancer patients.3,4,5 Furthermore, in 5–10% of surgeries performed during colorectal cancer surgery, IOUS identified new occult liver metastatic lesions.4,5,6 The ability for IOUS to determine the margins of cryosurgical ablation has further revolutionized the treatment of tumor deposits deemed previously unresectable.7 Consequently, approximately 30–50% of operations performed for the surgical management of hepatic tumors have been altered as a result of IOUS.8,9,10,11 In the 1980s, IOUS was also introduced during neurosurgery, with evidence suggesting that utilization of the tool depicted more accurate localization and characterization of intracranial masses.12 It has since also been used to resect pancreatic cancers and thyroid tumors, and has been used in breast surgery.13

-Despite the vast array of evidence and applicability of IOUS in other surgical specialties, the implementation of this technique remains in its infancy, particularly with regards to complex gynecological surgery.
-In a recent systematic review of 45 studies where IOUS was utilized in gynecological surgery, it was predominantly in the context of operative hysteroscopic or laparoscopic surgery, using the following ultrasound (US) modalities: transabdominal US (TAUS), transvaginal US (TVUS), laparoscopic US (LUS), transrectal US (TRUS) or contact US (CUS) during open surgery.14 We describe herein the application of IOUS used in gynecological procedures thus far.
+Despite the vast array of evidence and applications of IOUS in other surgical specialties, the implementation of this technique in gynecology remains in its infancy, particularly with regards to complex gynecological surgery.
+In a recent systematic review of 45 studies in which IOUS was utilized in gynecological surgery, it was predominantly in the context of hysteroscopic or laparoscopic surgery, using the following ultrasound modalities: transabdominal ultrasound (TAUS), transvaginal ultrasound (TVUS), laparoscopic ultrasound (LUS), transrectal ultrasound (TRUS) or contact ultrasound (CUS) during open surgery.14 We describe herein the application of IOUS used in gynecological procedures thus far.

 Laparoscopic myomectomy

-The use of IOUS for laparoscopic myomectomy was first described in 2004.15 As it was not feasible at the time of laparoscopy to palpate the myoma for resection, a sterile laparoscopic ultrasound transducer was introduced through the 10–12 mm trocar, with an adjustable head allowing for 90 degree movement in four directions to maximize tissue contact.
-The US transducer allowed for localization of the myoma to determine the incision site for hysterotomy, in the absence of serosal distortion visible to the naked eye, thus minimizing healthy tissue injury.15
+The use of IOUS for laparoscopic myomectomy was first described in 2004.15 As it was not feasible at the time of laparoscopy to palpate the myoma for resection, a sterile laparoscopic ultrasound transducer was introduced through the 10–12-mm trocar, with an adjustable head allowing for 90° movement in four directions to maximize tissue contact.
+The ultrasound transducer allowed for localization of the myoma to determine the incision site for hysterotomy, in the absence of serosal distortion visible to the naked eye, thus minimizing healthy tissue injury.15

-Since then, there has been significant evidence to suggest that the use of IOUS is safe and effective in the management of leiomyomas and fibroids.16,17,18,19 In particular, IOUS can facilitate the screening and laparoscopic resection of deep intramural myomas within the myometrium through either TVUS or endoscopic probes, potentially avoiding a laparotomy.
-It also improves surgical technique by accurately assessing the number, location and dimension of the fibroids, negating the requirement for expensive pre-operative imaging.
+Since then, there has been significant evidence to suggest that the use of IOUS is safe and effective in the management of leiomyomas and fibroids.16,17,18,19 In particular, IOUS can facilitate the screening and laparoscopic resection of deep intramural myomas within the myometrium through either TVUS or endoscopic probes, potentially avoiding a laparotomy.20 It also improves surgical technique by accurately assessing the number, location and dimension of the fibroids, negating the requirement for expensive preoperative imaging.21

-In regards to open myomectomies, IOUS has also demonstrated superior outcomes, with lower rates of residual myomas observed postoperatively, thus less risk of recurrence requiring further surgery, when compared to without IOUS.22 Furthermore, submucosal myomas with an intramural component of more than 50% are associated with increased risk of intraoperative complications during hysteroscopic resection, necessitating the requirement for open surgery.23 Through the use of IOUS, however, it may be feasible to use laparoscopy to treat fibroids classified as Munro types 2, 3 and 4,24 particularly when conventional laparoscopy may be associated with an endometrial defect following enucleation of the myoma.
+Regarding open myomectomy, IOUS has also demonstrated superior outcomes, with lower rates of residual myomas observed postoperatively, thus less risk of recurrence requiring further surgery, when compared to without IOUS.22 Furthermore, submucosal myomas with an intramural component of more than 50% are associated with increased risk of intraoperative complications during hysteroscopic resection, necessitating the requirement for open surgery.23 Through the use of IOUS, however, it may be feasible to use laparoscopy to treat fibroids classified as Munro types 2, 3 and 4,24 particularly when conventional laparoscopy may be associated with an endometrial defect following enucleation of the myoma.

 Hysteroscopy and transcervical surgery

-Operative hysteroscopy is often used for the resection of endometrial polyps, leiomyomata, adhesions and septoplasty.
-The introduction of IOUS has been successfully demonstrated during hysteroscopic resection of metroplasty of a uterine septum, whereby complete resection was reported in 100% of the cases operated on, and assessment during follow up identified a regular endometrial cavity.25,26,27 Absence of ultrasound guidance was associated with an increased rate of uterine perforation.28 In women of reproductive age, IOUS used during the resection of intrauterine septum was also associated with favorable reproductive outcomes.
-This was demonstrated by a study of 34 patients presenting with primary subfertility secondary to the pathology, whereby 14 spontaneous conceptions resulting in 13 livebirths following the procedure were achieved.29 Various studies have also since described outcomes on the use of IOUS during hysteroscopic resection of fibroids and reported complete excision of the tissue in all cases performed.30,31
+Operative hysteroscopy is often used for the resection of endometrial polyps, leiomyomata and adhesions, and for septoplasty.
+The introduction of IOUS has been successfully demonstrated during hysteroscopic metroplasty of a uterine septum, in which complete resection was reported in 100% of cases undergoing surgery, and assessment during follow-up identified a regular endometrial cavity.25,26,27 Absence of ultrasound guidance was associated with an increased rate of uterine perforation.28 In women of reproductive age, IOUS used during the resection of intrauterine septa was also associated with favorable reproductive outcomes.
+This was demonstrated by a study of 34 patients presenting with primary subfertility secondary to the pathology, in which 14 spontaneous conceptions resulting in 13 livebirths following the procedure were achieved.29 Various studies have also since described outcomes following the use of IOUS during hysteroscopic resection of fibroids and reported complete excision of the tissue in all cases performed.30,31

-Ultrasound guidance is also effective during instrumentation of the uterus in cases of Asherman’s syndrome, where intrauterine adhesions significantly reduce visualization of the cavity, thereby reducing the risk of uterine perforation.32 An abdominal ultrasound transducer can be used intraoperatively in the presence of a full bladder, to guide the surgeon during dilation, in cases of a tortuous or stenosed cervix, aiding the surgeon to manipulate hysteroscopic instruments.
+Ultrasound guidance is also effective during instrumentation of the uterus in cases of Asherman’s syndrome, in which intrauterine adhesions significantly impair visualization of the cavity, thereby reducing the risk of uterine perforation.32 An abdominal ultrasound transducer can be used intraoperatively in the presence of a full bladder, to guide the surgeon during dilation, in cases of a tortuous or stenosed cervix, aiding the surgeon to manipulate hysteroscopic instruments.

 IOUS with TAUS, TVUS or TRUS during transcervical surgery has also been observed in the surgical management of cornual ectopic pregnancies.33,34 In one particular case of IOUS used to guide complete resection of a cervical ectopic in a heterotopic pregnancy, the intrauterine pregnancy was preserved, which subsequently resulted in a livebirth at term.35

-Within ART, the implementation of ultrasound guided embryo transfer has significantly increased implantation and clinical pregnancy rates, when compared to the clinical touch blind method performed in the absence of US.36,37 Moreover, dilation and curettage procedures performed with continuous ultrasound guidance are associated with a significantly lower complication rate (RR 0.23, CI 0.08–0.67), including reduced intraoperative blood loss, procedure time, analgesic requirement, post-operative bleeding and infection rates.38
+Within ART, the implementation of ultrasound-guided embryo transfer has significantly increased implantation and clinical pregnancy rates, when compared to the clinical touch blind method performed in the absence of ultrasound.36,37 Moreover, dilation and curettage procedures performed with continuous ultrasound guidance are associated with a significantly lower complication rate (RR, 0.23; CI, 0.08–0.67), including reduced intraoperative blood loss, procedure time, analgesic requirement, postoperative bleeding and infection rate.38

 Vaginal surgery